 This winter has been dry.
-I always have a lip balm in my purse, pocket, car, kitchen, bed side…you get the picture. 🙂 We need to take care of our lips.
+I always have a lip balm in my purse, pocket, car, kitchen, bed side…you get the picture.
+You need to take care of your lips.
 I mean, they’re right there in the middle of your face and just shouldn’t be neglected.
-That’s why this DIY Herbal Lip Balm Recipe is great.
+That’s why this easy lip balm recipe with herbs is great!
 It’s easy, frugal, and is very healing due to the herbal ingredients and oils used.

 A number of you already make your own lip balm.
 Some of you even add color to make your own lipstick, or even lip gloss!
 This is an easy next step.
 By steeping your oils in certain herbs you can make your favorite lip balm recipe and kick it’s value up 10 notches.